 |PocketGuard||Seeing how much money you have left in your budget|

 Each of these expense tracker apps offers something different that can help you see where your money is going and then decide if there are places to cut back, or if you could be spending on things that are more in line with your goals.

-Personal Capital is an app that focuses on your finances from a holistic angle.
-With Personal Capital, you connect your accounts and the app keeps track of your spending.
+Empower is an app that focuses on your finances from a holistic angle.
+With Empower, you connect your accounts and the app keeps track of your spending.

 Your dashboard includes attractive visuals that can help you see where you stand with different accounts and goals, as well as track how you’re doing relative to the previous month.
 You can see whether you’re spending more or less than previously, and see different trends with your finances.

 Empower also helps you see your spending by category, including different loan payments, so you can track how much is going toward paying down debt.
 You can see groceries, utilities, taxes, and other categories to give you an idea of where your money is going.

 On top of that, Empower also connects you to your overall net worth and lets you see how various investment accounts are doing.
 It’s a good way to see where you stand and see how you can improve your financial picture by redirecting some of your financial resources from certain expenses and toward other goals.

 Empower is free to use, but also offers some paid features.

 While not strictly an expense tracker app, Acorns can help you keep a handle on your spending.
 One of the things Acorns offers is a way for you to invest your pocket change.
 This is done by using the round-up feature.

 The round-up feature works by monitoring a connected account and then taking your transactions and rounding them up.
 You can choose to round up to the nearest dollar, and then multiply that if you want.
 The rounded-up amount is taken from your transaction account and added to your Acorns account to be invested.